Covid 19 Update October 11th – Vaccinations and Masks are NOT required for an outdoor ‘Critical Service’.

 WELLBEING OF STAFF AND CUSTOMERS

-In response to COVID lockdown all of our tables and chairs have been removed, the children’s area has been closed and workshops cancelled.
+In response to COVID lockdown rules only all of our tables and chairs have been removed, the children’s area has been closed and workshops cancelled.

 The coffee and food stalls will remain open for takeaway only and we are asking our customers to shop and go.